-Suppliers shall respect the human rights of all workers, and make sure that workers are not subjected to sexual harassment, sexual abuse, physical punishment, mental/physical coercion, abusive language, unreasonable restriction or brutal or inhumane treatment.
+Suppliers shall respect the human rights of all workers, and make sure that workers are not subjected to violence, gender-based violence, sexual harassment, sexual abuse, physical punishment, mental/physical coercion, bullying, public shaming, abusive language, unreasonable restriction or brutal or inhumane treatment.
 To this end, suppliers shall clearly stipulate disciplinary policies and procedures, implement and announce them to workers.